 If you’re after a super lightweight stove that still offers a high power output, then stop looking, you’ve found it.
 For £25 the Alpkit Kraku is a bargain and a fine example that you don’t have to pay through the teeth for ultra-lightweight gear.
 For those who prefer a more stable, easier cooking environment then you might find that the pot supports are just a little too small.

 In a line: Incredibly light and surprisingly powerful

 1. Karrimor Alpine Stove – £44.99 – Best in test

 Karrimor’s entry for this review is the Alpine Stove, a free-standing gas stove that features Piezo ignition and a useful storage sack, and it’s actually a very good stove.

 While the retail price of the stove is given as £44.99, you can pick it up for about £17 online.
-At this price the Alpine Stove is a perfect example of value for money and if you’re an occasional camper, I don’t see why you’d need anything more than this.
-In our tests the Alpine Stove brought 0.5l of water to the boil in four minutes, while this wasn’t the fastest time it’s certainly not bad.
+At this price, the Alpine Stove is a perfect example of value for money and if you’re an occasional camper, I don’t see why you’d need anything more than this.
+In our tests, the Alpine Stove brought 0.5l of water to a boil in four minutes, while this wasn’t the fastest time it’s certainly not bad.
 What I really like about the Alpine Stove is how stable it is in use.
-Of course that’s the advantage of having a free-standing stove, but it felt positively solid and the centre of gravity is low enough to not cause any toppling issues.
+Of course, that’s the advantage of having a free-standing stove, but it felt positively solid and the centre of gravity is low enough to not cause any toppling issues.

 All in all the Alpine Stove is a very nice stove indeed, we love how solid and stable it feels, but most of all we love that price tag, if you shop around and pick it up for £17 it’s well worth a buy.